unexpectedjs/unexpected/documentation/assertions/Promise/to-be-rejected-with.md

-You can assert the promise is rejected with a specific reason (error) by passing a second parameter:
+Asserts that a promise is rejected with a specific reason (error):

 ```javascript#async:true
 var promiseThatWillBeRejectedWithAReason = expect.promise(function (resolve, reject) {